-Date of Allotment / Transfer Nature of acquisition (Allotment/ Acquired/ transfer) transfer) Rumber of Equity Shares Solution in the Equity Shares Equity Shares Equity Shares Equity Shares Equity Shares Equity Shares Issue Price /Acquisiti on Price / Transfer price per Equity Share (in ₹) Nature of Conside- ration Percentage of Pre- Offer Equity Share Capital (%) Percentage of Post- Offer Equity Share Capital (%) B. Manjunath Mallya July 18, 2023 Bonus Issue 12,70,000 10 Nil Nil 25.75% 18.96% B. Manjunath Mallya July 18, 2023 Bonus Issue 70,000 10 Nil Nil 1.42% 1.05% Total 13,40,000 27.17% 20.01%
+Date of Allotment / Transfer Nature of acquisition (Allotment/ Acquired/ transfer) Number of Equity Shares P Nature of Conside- ration Percentage of Pre- Offer Equity Share Capital (%) Percentage of Post- Offer Equity Share Capital (%) B. Manjunath Mallya July 18, 2023 Bonus Issue 12,70,000 10 Nil Nil 25.75% 18.96% Shobitha Maly a July 18, 2023 Bonus Issue 70,000 10 Nil Nil 1.42% 1.05% Total 13,40,000 27.17% 20.01%

-Our Promoters have granted consent to include such number of Equity Shares held by him as may constitute atleast 20% of the post Offer Equity Share capital of our Company as Minimum Promoters; Contribution and have agreed not to sell or transfer or pledge or otherwise dispose of in any manner, the Minimum Promoters' Contribution from the date of filing of this Draft Prospectus until the commencement of the lock-in period specified above, or for such other time as required under SEBI (ICDR) Regulations, except as may be permitted, in accordance with the SEBI (ICDR) Regulations.
+Our Promoters have granted consent to include such number of Equity Shares held by him as may constitute at least 20% of the post Offer Equity Share capital of our Company as Minimum Promoters; Contribution and have agreed not to sell or transfer or pledge or otherwise dispose of in any manner, the Minimum Promoters' Contribution from the date of filing of this Prospectus until the commencement of the lock-in period specified above, or for such other time as required under SEBI (ICDR) Regulations, except as may be permitted, in accordance with the SEBI (ICDR) Regulations.